Rezina Ahmed: Career

 Ahmed worked for BRAC, the largest non-profit in Bangladesh.

 In 1994, Ahmed joined the Bangladesh Civil Service as a foreign service cadre.
 She served in the Bangladesh High Commission, Canberra.
 She has served in the Embassy of Bangladesh, Moscow, and Embassy of Bangladesh, Yangon.
 She was the Deputy Chief of Protocol at the Ministry of Foreign Affairs.

 Ahmed was briefly appointed Ambassador of Bangladesh to Myanmar in August 2017.
 She had served as the Consul General of Bangladesh in Milan, Italy.
 In May 2018, Ahmed was appointed High Commissioner of Bangladesh to the Mauritius.
 She was concurrently accredited High Commissioner of Bangladesh to Seychelles.

 Ahmed was appointed Ambassador of Bangladesh to Portugal in June 2023 replacing Ambassador Tarik Ahsan.
 She presented her credentials to President Marcelo Rebelo de Sousa in January 2024.
 She is concurrently accredited as the ambassador of Bangladesh to Cape Verde.

-In October 2024, Ahmed was recalled to Bangladesh following the fall of the Sheikh Hasina led Awami League government.
+In December 2024, Ahmed retired and returned to Bangladesh as a Secretary of the Ministry of Foreign Affairs.